 After graduating from the Royal College of Art in 1994, Bailey worked as a womenswear designer at Donna Karan for two years, before moving to Gucci as senior designer of womenswear under Tom Ford ’s creative direction.
 It was during his time at Donna Karan that he first met Angela Ahrendts.

 Bailey joined Burberry in 2001 as design director under the leadership of then-chief executive Rose Marie Bravo.
 In this position, he was given responsibility for the brand's imagery and creative marketing, as well as its collections.
 In 2009 he was appointed as the company's chief creative officer, and, in 2014, this was expanded to a dual position to include chief executive, a title he will hold until July 2017.
 In the newly created role as president, Bailey will work in partnership with Gobbetti to oversee all elements of brand and design.

-Since joining the company, Bailey has recast Burberry as a digital pioneer, spearheading innovative difital campaigns like the 'Art of the Trench,' with street style photographer Scott Schuman , and this year premiering the entire BurberrySpring/Summer 2016 collection on Snapchat a day before the catwalk show).
-Under Bailey, the brand has pioneered a tech-infused 'retail entertainment' environment and omni-channel strategy that has seen it universally recognised for its next generation customer experience.
+Since joining the company, Bailey has helped recast Burberry as a digital pioneer, spearheading innovative digital campaigns including the “Art of the Trench” with street style photographer Scott Schuman , and being one of the initial big luxury brands to utilise Snapchat (Bailey premiered the entire Burberry Spring/Summer 2016 collection on platform a day before the catwalk show).
+Under Bailey, the brand has pioneered a tech-infused “retail entertainment” environment and omni-channel strategy that has seen it universally recognised for its next-generation customer experience.